 Cornell requires students to complete two semesters of Physical Education, one in each term their first year on campus, and a Swim Test.
 If you can swim, you will complete the test during orientation and may enroll in any physical education course.
 If you cannot swim, or do not feel confident about your swimming skills, enroll in Beginning Swimming (PE 1100) during your course enrollment period.
 More information on the physical education requirement.

-Some students will be required to take placement exams online over the summer or during orientation.
+Some students will be required to take placement exams online over the summer or during Orientation.
 These exams help the university know where to place you for certain course requirements.
 You may also wish to take optional exams to increase your academic flexibility.
+Students are responsible for reviewing the placement exam schedule.

 AP/IB and Transfer Credits